 Similarly, don’t let the biblical-sounding angel’s trumpet and star-of-Bethlehem plants fool you.
 They are highly toxic, along with the clearly-labeled poison primrose, devil’s ivy, deadly nightshade and crown of thorns.

 In addition to plants with berries, some poisonous flowering plants can be particularly appealing to pets because of their fragrance.

 Examples include chrysanthemums, gladiola, daffodil, tulips and carnations, philodendron, and most notably the extremely toxic azalea, part of the rhododendron family.

 While combating formaldehyde in plywood and foam insulation, azaleas can cause acute digestion problems along with weakness, depression and paralysis.
 Severe poisoning can lead to coma and death, according to the ASPCA.

 Not all flowering plants are poisonous, of course.
 The daisy makes the UC list of toxic plants that can cause skin rash or irritation.
 On the other hand, the Gerber Daisy is not only safe, but also effectively removes trichloroethylene, often associated with dry cleaning.

-For a list of safe plants, check out this list of safe plants.
+For a list of appropriate plants, check out this list of safe and poisonous plants.